sbates-idrc/baby-bliss-bot/docs/ExploreBlissGloss.md

-# Bliss Dictionary Exploration
+# Bliss Gloss Exploration

 The English Bliss dictionary provides information about glosses, composing Bliss characters, and explanations for each Bliss symbol, describing the meaning of each symbol.
-This exploration investigates whether a language model’s existing English knowledge can be leveraged to help it understand Bliss symbols.
+This exploration investigates whether a language model’s existing English knowledge can be leveraged to help it understand Bliss symbols by using the Bliss gloss information.

 ## Understanding Embeddings